State Justice Institute (SJI) Quarterly Grant Program

 Preference is given to proposals that address one or more priority investment areas, which are applicable to all grant types.
 Priority areas include:

-- Opioids, other dangerous drugs, and behavioral health responses that address behavioral health disparities and justice-involved persons with substance use disorders and/or co-occurring mental health disorders
+- Opioids, other dangerous drugs, and behavioral health responses that address behavioral health disparities and justice-involved persons with substance use disorders and/or co-occurring mental health disorders and promote trauma-informed approaches

 - Promoting access to justice and procedural fairness including court responses to increased numbers of self-represented litigants, support for increased language access, and the integration of research-based procedural fairness principles, policies, and practices